*Note: All data is from the 1985 tournament to the present.

 In the previous three tournaments before 2021, No. 14 seeds went winless in their opening-round games, which prior to 2017, hadn't happened since 2012.
 From 2013 to 2016, at least one No. 14 seed advanced to the second round.

 The 14 seed's first-round record is still just 22-122, but the likelihood of an upset is still higher than a No. 15 or No. 16 seed winning against a No. 2 or No. 1 seed, respectively.

 Only two No. 14 seeds have ever advanced past the second round, and college basketball fans were treated to a big Cinderella story in 1986 when Cleveland State upset Indiana, 83-79, in the first round and then Saint Joseph's in the second round 75-69.

 Cleveland State’s run in 1986 was special, but Chattanooga’s race to the Sweet 16 in 1997 did prove to be a bit more exciting.
 The Mocs pulled out a three-point win over third-seeded Georgia in the first round, 73-70.
 With the momentum in the second round, Chattanooga stormed past Illinois and into the Sweet 16 but lost to 10th-seeded Providence by six points.

-No. 14 seeds are 11-9 in matches decided by 3 points or less.
-Before SFA, the last two No. 14-seed upsets — Georgia State against Baylor and UAB against Iowa State in 2015 — were both decided by one point.
+No. 14 seeds are 12-9 in matches decided by 3 points or less.
+In a fun twist, three of the last four No. 14-seed upsets — Georgia State against Baylor, UAB against Iowa State in 2015 and Abilene Christian vs. Texas in 2021 — were all decided by one point.